munirturk/munirturk/README.md

 ![I am an embedded software engineer](https://github.com/munirturk/munirturk/blob/main/wallpaper1.png?raw=true )

-## Munir Turk
+## Münir Türk
 #### I am an embedded software engineer

 With more than 3 years of industry experience, I continue to develop myself in the field of robotics and engineering.

 ##Skills

-- ⚛ Embedded C
+⚛ Embedded C
-- 📱 PCB Design
+📱 PCB Design
-- 💻 Microprocessor programming
+💻 Microprocessor programming

+##About

 - 🌱 I’m currently learning PCB Design and Embedded C
 - 👯 I’m looking to collaborate on for projects